-Recall that our goal is to measure each of the terms in the trend real-rate decomposition from Result 1 (or equation (4)): $r_t^ = \rho_t^ + \gamma g_t^ - L{t,M}^$, where ρ_t^ is the pure discounting term (or rate of time preference), g_t^ is long-term expected output growth, $L{t,M}^$ is uncertainty (entropy).
+Recall that our goal is to measure each of the terms in the trend real-rate decomposition from Result 1 (or equation (5)): $r_t^ = \rho_t^ + \gamma g_t^ - L{t,M}^$, where ρ_t^ is the pure discounting term (or rate of time preference), g_t^ is long-term expected output growth, and $L{t,M}^$ is uncertainty (entropy).
 Our approach will be to measure r_t^ and g_t^ as directly as possible; measure $L{t,M}^$ using a proxy from option prices; and then back out the pure discounting term as a residual.

 For trend real rates and expected growth rates, our main input is a panel of long-term forecast data obtained from Consensus Economics.
 Consensus Economics is a private firm that collects and publishes survey expectations of country-level economic and financial variables by professional forecasters.
-These forecasters include professional economists at large investment banks and firms, with 10-30 forecasters per survey for each country.17 We use the long-term forecasts, which are available for the G7 countries (Canada, France, Germany, Italy, Japan, the U.K., and the U.S.) from 1990 through 2024, and for a subset of other developed economies (Netherlands, Norway, Spain, Sweden, and Switzerland) starting in 1995 or 1998.
+These forecasters include professional economists at large investment banks and firms, with 10-30 forecasters per survey for each country.13 We use the long-term forecasts, which are available for the G7 countries (Canada, France, Germany, Italy, Japan, the U.K., and the U.S.) from 1990 through 2023, and for a subset of other developed economies (Netherlands, Norway, Spain, Sweden, and Switzerland) starting in 1995 or 1998.
 These long-term forecasts were conducted twice annually, in April and October, for the years 1990-2013.
 Since 2014, the forecasts are available quarterly.
 For all relevant series, we use consensus (mean) forecasts at the five-year horizon.

-To estimate the long-term real rate $r{t,j}^$ for date t and country j, we take the consensus forecast of the 10-year nominal interest rate at the end of year t+5 and subtract the consensus inflation forecast at the same horizon.18 For the expected growth rate $g{t,j}^$, we use the forecast of real output growth for year t + 5.
+To estimate the long-term real rate $r{t,j}^$ for date t and country j, we take the consensus forecast of the 10-year nominal interest rate at the end of year t+5 and subtract the consensus inflation forecast at the same horizon.14 For the expected growth rate $g{t,j}^$, we use the forecast of real output growth for year t+5.
 One possible concern with this approach is in the potential for a mechanical relation between expected growth and real rates, which might arise if forecasters use a model tying these two variables together when producing their forecasts.
-While such a mechanical relation (in the absence of a true relationship) is of course possible, two points are worth noting.
-First, a sizable share of the forecasters work at large financial institutions that play a key role in trading and pricing assets.
-Second, our main exercise of interest will be to use our decomposition to measure transmission to traded equity prices.
-These equity prices will therefore allow for an out-of-sample validation of our measurement for interest rates, by testing whether our measured real-rate components transmit to equity in the manner predicted by our theory.
+While such a mechanical relation (in the absence of a true relation) is of course possible, two points are worth noting.
+First, a sizable share of the forecasters work at large financial institutions with a key role in trading and pricing assets, so their expectations are likely to be relevant for asset prices irrespective of how they are formed.
+Second, our main exercise will be to use our decomposition to measure transmission to traded equity prices.
+These prices will thus allow for an out-of-sample validation of our real-rate decomposition, by testing whether the measured $r{t,j}^$ components transmit to equity in the manner predicted by our theory.